Author : Cinderella Man

-India discardhas pulled out of the 's North Zone Leg between Delhi and Himachal Pradesh due to 'ill health', but it is being speculated the decision was prompted by his poor form.
+Swashbuckling opener Virender Sehwag opted to pull out of the Vijay Hazare Trophy‘s North Zone Leg between Delhi and Himachal Pradesh due to ‘ill health’, but the rumour is rife that the decision has been taken in light of his poor form.

-While the official reason has been stated to be “sickness”, the buzz in Delhi’s cricket fraternity is that Sehwag's poor form has finally pushed him into taking a break.
+While the official reason has been stated to be “sickness”, a rumour is doing the rounds in Delhi’s cricket fraternity, that his poor form has finally prompted Sehwag to take a break.

 “Sehwag has cough and cold problems and that’s why he has decided to opt out of this game.
 He also reported of feverish feeling,” Chetan Chauhan, chairman of the selection committee said.